luklewluk/magento-2-module-skeleton-with-tests/README.md

-# Magento 2 module skeleton with tests
+# Magento 2 Module Skeleton with tests

 Very basic Magento module 2 skeleton with simple Unit Tests configuration.

-Note: Tests are set to be run OUTSIDE the project.
+Note: Tests are configured to be run OUTSIDE a Magento project.
 That allows to create standalone module build.

 ## Test Build